runvnc/z80-machine-code/article.md

 There is some code I have not explained in detail, but hopefully it is straightforward if you can also refer to the Z80 manual.

+## Running the Node.js program

+To run the program, set it up first with `npm i`, then run `npm run build`.
+I tried on two Ubuntu VMs, can't be sure it will work on other people's computers.
+Then `node testzx.js` should write the file `tst.bin`.
+You will need to transfer this file to your Windows disk if you are using ZX Spin like I am.

 ## Testing the program on the Speccy

+Once you have your output binary `tst.bin` loaded on your Windows drive, open up ZX Spin.
+Go to File | Load Binary File.., select `tst.bin`, and type `24576` for the start address.
+Then hit the Load button.
+Now, the program should be in memory, but it won't actually run it until we tell BASIC that's what we want to do.

+You will need to enter the command `RANDOMIZE USR 24576`, HOWEVER, you CANNOT simply type that in.
+The Spectrum has a funny way of keying in BASIC commands.
+With the ZX Spin emulator, you need to press `SHIFT-T` to enter `RANDOMIZE`, then hit `CONTROL-SHIFT-L`, then release the keys, then hit the `L` key, `USR` should appear, then type `24576[ENTER]`.
+(If you look at the ZX Spectrum photo at the top of this article you can see the RND and USR keywords above the T and L keys.)

+A screen just like this should show up:

 ![hello](hello.gif)

+## Z80/ZX libraries

+If you are interested in getting into Z80 assembly programming, you may want to implement a few more instructions.
+Pull requests are welcome.
+Or, you could always use a real assembler.
+ZX Spin's built in assembler works great, although I couldn't get it to actually execute any macros.
+The HiSOFT DevPac is a good one if you want the authentic experience.
+Another one that looks good, although I haven't tested much, is [sjasmplus](https://sourceforge.net/projects/sjasmplus/) (I believe it support Lua scripting).

+Dean Belfield has provided some ZX Spectrum libraries on his website [here](http://www.animatez.co.uk/programming/assembly-language/z80/z80-library-routines/).